planetfederal/workshops/workshops/geoserver/intro/doc/source/overview/server.rst

 A web mapping server is a specialized subset of web server.
 Like a web server, requests are sent to the server which are interpreted and responded.
 But the requests and responses are designed specifically toward the transfer of geographic information.

-A web mapping server may use HTTP, but employ specialized protocols, such as **Web Map Service (WMS)**, **Web Feature Service (WFS)**.
+A web mapping server may use HTTP, but employ specialized protocols, such as **Web Map Service (WMS)** and **Web Feature Service (WFS)**.
 These protocols are designed for the transferring geographic information to and from the server, whether it be raw feature data, geographic attributes, or map images.

 Some popular web mapping servers: